 Trading signals and indicators form part of the basis of technical analysis of trading trends and market movement.
 These tools are used by most traders to analyze price action and plan entry and exit strategies.
 Although these are popular in CFD, stock and forex advice and often work well, no technique in the trading industry can guarantee success.
-In order to use indicators correctly, you need to understand the risks and why they might fail.
+In order to use indicators correctly, you need to understand the risks and why technical indicators fail sometimes.

 A lagging indicator comes with a signal after a significant event occurs on the chart.
 This essentially means the indicator lags the price action after the event.
 The two most commonly used of these indicators are the simple moving average (SMA) and the moving average convergence divergence (MACD).